-TURI conducted an assessment of seven common alternatives to perc in 2012 to find technically viable and environmentally preferred methods for professional garment cleaning.
+TURI conducted an assessment of seven common alternatives to perc to find technically viable and environmentally preferred methods for professional garment cleaning in 2012.
 We evaluated these alternatives: professional wet cleaning, liquid carbon dioxide, high flash hydrocarbons, acetal, propylene glycol ethers, cyclic volatile methyl siloxane, and N-propyl bromide.
 To find the results, download the complete 56-page report or the four-page summary fact sheet.